Adjustment theory: an introduction

 Author Biography

 Peter J.G.
-Teunissen, Delft University of Technology, Faculty of Civil Engineering and Geosciences
+Teunissen, Department of Geoscience and Remote Sensing, Faculty of Civil Engineering and Geosciences, Delft University of Technology, The Netherlands

 Dr (Peter) Teunissen is Professor of Geodesy at Delft University of Technology (DUT) and an elected member of the Royal Netherlands Academy of Arts and Sciences.
 He is research-active in various fields of Geodesy, with current research focused on the development of theory, models, and algorithms for high-accuracy applications of satellite navigation and remote sensing systems.
 His past DUT positions include Head of the Delft Earth Observation Institute, Education Director of Geomatics Engineering and Vice-Dean of Civil Engineering and Geosciences.
 His books at TU Delft OPEN Publishing are Adjustment Theory, Testing Theory, Dynamic Data Processing and Network Quality Control.